Basic security setup for startups

 - Segregation of responsibilities

-Assuming that you're starting a product from scratch without any existing VNETs, IDPs, or parent companies' networks, you can follow this flow.
-However, if you have any of these things, you'll need to adjust the flow accordingly.
+You can follow this flow assuming that you're starting a product from scratch without any existing VNETs, IDPs, or parent companies' networks.
+However, if you have any of these things, you must adjust the flow accordingly.

 Here are some definitions of terms that we'll be using in this article: